History of Sega in Israel

 In 1996, TCI's technology group got the rights to distribute Sega Channel in Israel , but it is not known that the service was launched there.

-In 1998, Suny broke the deal and began distributing Samsung cell phones.
-In the same year, importers released Sega Nomad in Israel.
+In February 1998, Suny withdrew from selling video games and began distributing Samsung cell phones.
+In the same year, importers began to sell Sega Nomad.

 Sega Dreamcast was also released in Israel but it went without much interest.